kanboard/documentation/content/en/v1/plugins/forms.md

 ### Opening a modal form from a template

-Using the `Kanboard\Helper\ModalHelper` class, you can open contextual menus (modals) to perform additional actions then redirect to a specific.
-For example from your template, for a `myform` action in your plugin's controller:
+Using the `Kanboard\Helper\ModalHelper` class, you can open contextual menus (modals) to perform additional actions and then redirect to a specific page.
+For example, to trigger a `myform` action in your plugin's controller, add this to your template:

 ```phtml
 <?= $this->modal->small('font-awesome-icon', 'My Form text', 'MyController', 'myform', array('plugin' => 'myplugin')) ?>
 ```

-If you'd like your modal to redirect to the current page after submission, don't forget to give it additional params to generate the redirection.
+If you'd like your modal to redirect to the current page after submission, don't forget to give it additional params to build the redirect URL.
 For example, adding the task's ID to redirect to the task view:

 ```phtml
 <?= $this->modal->small('font-awesome-icon', 'My Form text', 'MyController', 'myform', array('plugin' => 'myplugin', 'task_id' => $task['id'])) ?>